steqeq/0000/README.md

 * The Kernel Fusion Driver (KFD) must be compatible with all versions of the ROCm software installed on the system.

-### Initial distribution of AOMP 0.7-5 in ROCm v3.0 <a id="aomp-anchor"></a>
-The code base for this release of AOMP is the Clang/LLVM 9.0 sources as of October 8th, 2019.
-The LLVM-project branch used to build this release is AOMP-191008.
-It is now locked.
-With this release, an artifact tarball of the entire source tree is created.
-This tree includes a Makefile in the root directory used to build AOMP from the release tarball.
-You can use Spack to build AOMP from this source tarball or build manually without Spack.

-For more information about AOMP 0.7-5, see: [AOMP](https://github.com/ROCm-Developer-Tools/aomp/tree/roc-3.0.0)

 ## Known Issues for MultiVersion ROCm Installation

 ### MIVision MIGraphX Installation